No-Bake Cherry Cheese Pie with Helpful Tips

 For the Pre-Made Pie Crust:

-Open up the foil edges around the pan that the graham cracker crust is in.
-Set aside (after the pie filling is in the pan, the lid is put on and those foil edges are pinched to secure the lid).
+- Open up the foil edges around the pan that the graham cracker crust is in.
+Set aside (after the pie filling is added in the crust, the lid is put on top and the foil edges are pinched to secure the lid).

 For the Pie Filling:

-In a large bowl, add the cream cheese and beat with a mixer until light and fluffy.
-Do not add in the condensed milk, lemon juice or vanilla extract yet.
+- In a large bowl, add cream cheese and beat with a mixer until light and fluffy.
+Don't add in the condensed milk, lemon juice or vanilla extract yet.

-Pour the condensed milk in the bowl and beat until thoroughly blended.
-Do not add in the lemon juice or vanilla extract yet.
+- Pour the condensed milk in the bowl and beat until thoroughly blended.
+Don't add in the lemon juice or vanilla extract yet.

-Stir in the lemon juice and the vanilla extract.
+- Stir in the lemon juice and the vanilla extract until combined.

-Top each piece with the chilled cherry pie filling.
+- Top each piece of pie with the chilled cherry pie filling.